 – Seana Smith, mother of four and co-author, Australian Autism Handbook

-You might need a referral to see these professionals, so your GP is a great place to start.
+You might need a referral to see these professionals, so your GP or maternal and child health nurse are great places to start.
 Visit our Autism Services Pathfinder to find out more about the steps to diagnosis.

 The professional looking after your child will probably request a multidisciplinary assessment of your child.
 This means that the professional will consult with specialists from other fields to ensure that the diagnosis is accurate, and to develop the best treatment plan.

 You know your child best.
 If you have genuine concerns about your child’s development, seek further help.
 If your paediatrician doesn’t have any concerns about your child, but you’re still worried, get a second opinion.

 Talking to other parents can be a great way to find the right doctor.
 Visit our forum for parents of children with ASD to connect with other parents.

 Tests and tools for diagnosing autism spectrum disorder

 Although no test or tool can replace diagnosis by an experienced clinician, there are standardised tools that help clinicians with diagnosing autism spectrum disorder (ASD).

 Some of the tests and screening measures that can assist in the diagnosis of ASD include: